Detroit Institute of Arts Inside Out Free Admission Days

-This year 21 new communities are part of the mix.
-From April to June, 81 reproductions will be in 13 communities, and from July to September, 80 will be placed in 12 other municipalities.
-Each community will have from five to 12 images clustered within walking or bike-riding distance.
-Exact placements are still being determined, and once they are finalized, they will be featured on an interactive map on the DIA’s website, www.dia.org.
+Installation of the 86 reproductions will take place between June 22 and 29—just in time for Fourth of July celebrations.
+Each community will have from five to 12 images clustered within walking or bike-riding distance of each other.
+Exact placements will be featured on an interactive map on the DIA’s website, www.dia.org/insideout.

-To refresh the works available, the DIA has added six new reproductions, including several examples of modern art, to the 80 already in use.
-The new works are: The Window, Henri Matisse; Boy with Plaid Scarf, Robert Henri; Winter Landscape in Moonlight, Ernst Ludwig Kirchner; Hard Ball III, Robert Moskowitz; Mother and Child, Yoruba, African; and Ellen's Isle, Loch Katrine, Robert S. Duncanson.
+This year the DIA has added six new reproductions to the 80 already in use, including several works of modern art.
+The new images are The Window, by Henri Matisse; Boy with Plaid Scarf, by Robert Henri; Winter Landscape in Moonlight, by Ernst Ludwig Kirchner; Hard Ball III, by Robert Moskowitz; Mother and Child, by an African Yoruba artist; and Ellen’s Isle, Loch Katrine, by Robert S. Duncanson.

 Hours and Admission

 Museum hours are 9 a.m.–4 p.m.
 Tuesdays–Thursdays, 9 a.m.–10 p.m.
 Fridays, and 10 a.m.–5 p.m.
 Saturdays and Sundays.
 Admission is $8 for adults, $6 for seniors, $4 for ages 6–17, and free for DIA members and residents of Wayne, Oakland and Macomb counties.
 For membership information call 313-833-7971.